BernhardHumm/AAI/manuscript/03_Knowledge_Representation.md

 -  Less costs of creating and maintaining the ontology
 -  Potentially higher quality due to contribution and use by many communities (as mentioned above, this is not always the case)

 However, developing a custom ontology for a specific use case, e.g., within a corporation is not as expensive as one might think.
-Experience from practice shows that an experienced team can model about 1,000 concepts within 5 man-days (Hoppe, 2015).
+Experience from practice shows that an experienced team can model about 1,000 concepts within a week (Hoppe, 2015).